harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 ## Getting started

-First of all, you’ve to ensure that all dependencies are installed on your system and a simple folder structure has been created for the sample project.
+First of all, you've to ensure that all dependencies are installed on your system and a simple folder structure has been created for the sample project.

-I’ve created a small shell script which will care about those tasks.
+I've created a small shell script which will care about those tasks.

 You can download the script from [here](https://github.com/ThorstenHans/electron-angular-es6/blob/master/init.sh){:target="_blank"}.